Information for New International Students

 International students must provide proof of measles (MMR) clearance and a tuberculosis test.
 Students may receive the measles (MMR) clearance in their own country (Must include 2 doses and a doctor's note with a certified English translation) or they may opt to take their measles shots upon arrival in the United States.
 Students are required to take the tuberculosis (T.B.) test in the U.S.A.
 Information on how and where to get tested is available online.

 After you arrive in Honolulu and have settled into your accommodations, you are REQUIRED to check-in and provide us with specific documentation.
 We will be providing International Check-in Sessions depending on if you are a Degree seeking student or Study Abroad/Exchange student.
-We will be offering the Check-in session for Degree Seeking students on Tuesday, August 27th and two Check-in sessions for Study Abroad and Exchange Students on Thursday, August 22nd.
+We will be offering the Check-in session for Degree Seeking students on Tuesday, August 27th and a Check-in session for Study Abroad and Exchange Students on Friday, August 23rd.
 Please register to attend.At the International Student Check-in session you will: